Flypulator/vive_tracker_ros2/README.md

 This ROS2 Node publishes pose data from HTC Vive Tracker on Ubuntu 22.04.

 ### Note: This software depends on SteamVR on Ubuntu.
 Be advised that SteamVR is not fully supported on Ubuntu and may not install properly with your version of Ubuntu/graphics drivers/hardware.
-I recommend you try to get SteamVR installed on your computer before considering this node for your project.
+It is recommended to try to get SteamVR installed on your computer before considering using this library.

 # Prerequisites